yuchen-sh/project-DWE/index.md

 * **<font size=4> Tools and Platforms </font>**

-  * This interactive platform to dynamically engage users with visualization data, allowing in-depth exploration of data poisoning behavious in federated learning systems.
+  * The interactive platform to dynamically engage users with visualization data, allowing in-depth exploration of data poisoning behavious in federated learning systems.
 [Link](https://github.com/CathyXueqingZhang/DataPoisoningVis)

+  * The platform for enhancing network intrusion detection by integrating decision trees with large language models (LLMs) to improve attack detection, analysis, and interpretability.
+[Link](https://github.com/Dongming1010/IDS-LLM)

   * The repository for securing digital twins against various model poisoning attacks based on network traffic analysis.
 [Link (to be announced)](xxx)